arnold-plakolli/SwiftUIExtensions/README.md

 # SwiftUIExtensions

-This Swift package offers handy extensions related to SwiftUI.
+This Swift package offers handy extensions for SwiftUI.

 ## Installation